VisualNeuroscience-UH/SystemTools/docs/source/index.rst

       * analysis results of 1D or 2D array simulations.
       * any parametric data against each other
       * categorical plots of parametric data

+This documentation covers :ref:`ref research` and :ref:`ref published results` .
+Other functions are documented either in the code or by the code.

 SystemTools is in active research use by the `Visual Neuroscience group <https://www.helsinki.fi/en/researchgroups/visual-neuroscience/>`_ at the University of Helsinki.